Difference-in-Differences with Sample Selection: Introduction

-The second contribution of this paper is to extend the bounding approach to identify the ATT for other latent groups on whom the researcher has less information than for the ``always-observed'' type.
-We tighten these bounds by introducing mean dominance assumptions in the counterfactual outcome across different latent groups.
-Identifying policy effects for these groups can be interesting in many empirical situations.
-For example, in evaluating the impact of job training program on earnings, policymakers are interested in uncovering heterogeneous effects of the program for individuals who are unemployed before treatment but will be employed post-treatment regardless of whether they receive training or not (i.e. NOO latent group) or those who will be employed if given training but not otherwise (i.e. NNO latent group).
-Furthermore, in an application where we are interested in the impact of work-from-home (WFH) on employee performance with issues of attrition due to layoffs or resignations, higher management may be interested in uncovering the effects of WFH policy on people who will leave the company if WFH is not provided but would stay otherwise (i.e. ONO latent group).
-In this paper, we derive the identified sets for the ATT for ONO, NON, and NOO latent groups by maintaining MS and imposing outcome mean dominance assumptions to achieve more informative bounds.
+The third contribution of this paper is to extend the bounding approach to identify the ATT for additional latent groups on whom the researcher has limited information compared to the ``always-observed'' type.
+Similar to the OOO group, these latent subpopulations are defined based on their observed selection status in the pre-treatment period and their counterfactual selection behavior in the post-treatment period under both treated and untreated states.
+We combine basic support restrictions and cross-group mean dominance assumptions, that impose economically intuitive rankings on potential outcome means across latent types, to obtain informative identified sets for the group-specific ATTs.
+These parameters are policy-relevant in many empirical settings and can reveal meaningful treatment effect heterogeneity across different selection types.
+For example, in evaluating job training programs, policymakers may care about effects for NOO (units that were unemployed before treatment but employed post-treatment whether or not they receive training) or NNO (units who were unemployed before treatment but will be employed post-treatment if given training but not otherwise).
+For workplace policy evaluations (such as work-from-home (WFH) policies), firms may be interested in the effects of WFH for the ONO group (employees who are observed prior to implementation of the policy and will leave the company if WFH is not provided but would stay if it's offered).
+The shares of these latent groups in the population are identified based on MS and a strengthening of IS to a joint independence assumption that conditions on pre-treatment selection.

+Finally, we show that the overall ATT can be expressed as a weighted average of latent-group-specific ATTs.
+We obtain bounds on this parameter by combining the identified sets for each group along with appropriate population weights.
+This delivers partial identification for the overall population ATT, which is the typical estimand in DiD studies.

 We illustrate our approach with two empirical applications.
 The first evaluates the effect of the National Supported Work training program on the Aid to Families with Dependent Children sample of women \citep{lalonde1986evaluating} using the dataset from \citet{calonico2017women}.
 Here, we consider the sample selection problem arising from unemployment.
-For the second application, we evaluate the effect of WFH policy on employee performance \citep{bloom2015does} considering sample selection problem arising from employee attrition.
+For the second application, we evaluate the effect of a WFH policy on employee performance, considering the sample selection problem arising from employee attrition \citep{bloom2015does}.